1. There’s No Birth Certificate

 2. The Secret Is in the Name

-The actual translation from Spanish to English of the word Margarita is Daisy.
-So while finding the exact moment of inspiration for the drink may be tricky (as is true with most cocktails), we can point to the category of cocktails with flowery finesse—a combo of spirit, sour and sweet (in this case, orange liqueur), plus a bit of sparkle in the form of club soda.
+While finding the exact moment of inspiration for the drink may be tricky (as is true with most cocktails), we can point to the category of cocktails with flowery finesse—a combination of spirit, sour and sweet (in this case, orange liqueur), plus a bit of sparkle in the form of club soda.

-“I really think that Margarita means “Daisy”—a type of drink,” says Ivy Mix, a bartender and co-owner of Leyenda in Brooklyn, N.Y.
+“I really think that [the word] Margarita means 'Daisy'—a type of drink,” says Ivy Mix, a bartender and co-owner of Leyenda in Brooklyn, New York.
 “And I think that type of drink is made with orange liqueur.”

 3. Not All Tequilas Are Created Equal